tanmay1902/idc402/README.md

 6. ***random_connections.py*** : make random connections in the network with a probability.
 7. ***random.py*** : the file to draw random array from given range
 8. ***wlc.py*** : calculate force by DNA strands using worm-like-chain model

+# How to use ?

+Run the Exp-IDC402.py code to get the results.